US new-home sales fell 7.8% in May

 WASHINGTON — Sales of new U.S. homes slumped 7.8% in May, as sales plunged in the pricier Northeastern and Western markets.

-The Commerce Department says that new homes sold at a seasonally adjusted annual rate of 626,000 in May, down from 679,000 in April.
+The Commerce Department said Tuesday that new homes sold at a seasonally adjusted annual rate of 626,000 in May, down from 679,000 in April.
 During the first five months of the year, purchases of new homes have fallen 3.7% compared to the same period in 2018.

 Lower mortgage rates and a healthy job market have yet to unleash more home-buying.
 Sales of new homes plummeted 35.9% in the West and 17.6% in the Northeast.
 New-home sales rose 4.9% in the South and 6.3% in the Midwest, which are generally more affordable markets.